cloudinary-training/cust-training-2022/webhooks/README.md

 with the Cloudinary response showing that the processing completed successfully.
 We'll run the video processing as an eager transformation.
 We'll use the `notification_url` option to add a webhook.
 We'll create a Netlify Function, which gives us an API that we can use for a webhook.
 When the processing is complete the Netlify Function will call Sendgrid's email `send` function to forward the Cloudinary response to a predefined email address.

+If you have deployed the `functions/webhook_notify_email` function, you can use the URL you have created as the webhook in `notification/upload-video-eager` script.
+Then execute the upload and check the email your setup for the eager upload response.

 ### Managing the Queues in a Google Video AI Moderation Process

 You can use the Cloudinary add-on Google Video AI Moderation to examine your video looking for content that you might not want on